Tiruvalithayam Tiruvallesvarar Temple: Worship practices and religious importance

 The temple priests perform the puja (rituals) during festivals and on a daily basis.
-Like other Shiva temples of Tamil Nadu, the priests belong to the Shaiva community, a Brahmin sub-caste.
+Like other Shiva temples of Tamil Nadu, the priests belong to the Shaiva community.
 The temple rituals are performed four times a day; Ushathkalam at 6:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 5:00 p.m., and Ardha Jamam at 8:00 p.m.
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for both Tiruvalleswarar and Jagadambika.
-The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas (sacred texts) read by priests and prostration by worshipers in front of the temple mast.
+The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas read by priests and prostration by worshipers in front of the temple mast.
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
 Mahashivaratri during February–March are the other festivals celebrated in the temple.
-The Brahmotsavam during the Tamil month of Chittirai is the most prominent festival celebrated in the temple.
+The Brahmotsavam during the month of Chittirai is the most prominent festival celebrated in the temple.

 Tirugnana Sambandar, the 7th-century Tamil Saivite poet, venerated Thiruvalleswarar, which are compiled in the Tirumurai.
 As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 275 temples that find mention in the Saiva canon.
+Arunagirinathar has sung praise on Lord Murugan at this temple.

+Another rare feature here is that, this is one among the just 3 temples where Guru Bhagavan had worshipped the Gods.
+The other 2 are Thiruchendur and Thenkudi Thittai.
 The temple history has been compiled by Kalyanasundara Mudaliyar.
-The temple is frequented during Thursdays by devotees as it is counted as the Guru Stala in Chennai.
+The temple is frequented during Guruvaaram (day of Brihaspati/Guru) or Thursdays by devotees as it is counted as the Guru Stala in Chennai.